 Day 12.
 Rio Blanco Reserve and transfer to Montezuma Ecolodge After a whole morning birding around Rio Blanco we will make a long drive to the Tatamá National Park, where we will stay at the basic Montezuma Ecolodge located at the edge of the park.
+During our visit to the Caldas state, we will visit a new reserve to look for the most-wanted Crescent-faced Antpitta which has regularly been visiting feeders here over the last couple of years.
+Your guide will inform you of the best time of the day for the antpitta and we will schedule our visit accordingly.
 Overnight: Montezuma Ecolodge Day 13.
-Montezuma Ridge (top) Today we will have an early start and a full day to explore the top of the Montezuma ridge at 2600 meters (8530 feet) above sea level, where we will look for the endemic Chestnut-bellied Flowerpiercer, the endemic Munchique Wood Wren, Smoky Bush Tyrant, Collared Inca, the endemic and Critically Endangered (IUCN) Dusky Starfrontlet, which has been recorded recently in the area, and with luck it might remain for a long time.
-We will also look for the incredible mixed flock of species that makes Montezuma famous, such as the endemic Goldenringed Tanager, Purplish-mantled Tanager, Chestnut-breasted Chlorophonia, Fulvousdotted Treerunner, Spillmann's Tapaculo, Narino Tapaculo, Tatama Tapaculo (recently 2017), Montane Woodcreeper, Glistening-green described in Tanager, Flowerpiercer, Ochre-breasted Antpitta, Bronze-olive Pygmy Tyrant, Handsome Flycatcher, and with luck White-faced Nunbird and Tanager Finch.
+Montezuma Ridge (top) Today we will have an early start and a full day to explore the top of the Montezuma ridge at 2,600 meters (8,530 feet) above sea level, where we will look for the endemic Chestnut-bellied Flowerpiercer, the endemic Munchique Wood Wren, Smoky Bush Tyrant, Collared Inca, the endemic and Critically Endangered (IUCN) Dusky Starfrontlet, which has been recorded recently in the area, and with luck it might remain for a long time.
+We will also look for the incredible mixed flock of species that makes Montezuma famous, such as the endemic Golden-ringed Tanager, Purplish-mantled Tanager, Chestnut-breasted Chlorophonia, Fulvous-dotted Treerunner, Spillmann's Tapaculo, Narino Tapaculo, Tatama Tapaculo (recently described in 2017), Montane Woodcreeper, Glistening-green Tanager, Indigo Flowerpiercer, Ochrebreasted Antpitta, Bronze-olive Pygmy Tyrant, Handsome Flycatcher, and with luck White-faced Nunbird and Tanager Finch.
 The hummingbird feeders below the ridge attract Tourmaline Sunangel, Velvet-purple Coronet, Greenish Puffleg, Violet-tailed Sylph, Empress Brilliant, and Brown Inca.
 At night we will look for Tropical Screech Owl around the cabins.
 Overnight: Montezuma Ecolodge Day 14.
 Montezuma Ridge (mid-elevations, Cajones) We'll have another early start to focus this time on mid-elevation species in the Cajones sector of the park.
-Here we will look for Orange-breasted Fruiteater, Crested and Golden-headed Quetzals, Uniform Treehunter, Buff-fronted Foliage-gleaner, Uniform Antshrike, Bluish Flowerpiercer, the endemic Black-and-gold Tanager, Pacific Tuftedcheek, Choco Brushfinch, Choco Vireo, Golden-winged Manakin, Black-throated Tody-Tyrant, Rufousthroated Tanager, Yellow-collared Chlorophonia, and with luck Black Solitaire and Beautiful Jay.
-We will drive back to the lodge and spend the afternoon birding around the property, looking for the endemic Grevish Piculet and enjoy the hummingbird feeders, where we'll be looking for Western Emerald, White-tailed Hillstar, Tawny-bellied Hermit, and the uncommon Purple-bibbed Whitetip.
-Overnight: Montezuma Ecolodge Day 15.
-Montezuma Ecolodge and transfer to Buga On our last morning here we will be focusing on species that occurs at lower elevations on the Montezuma ridge, such as Choco Tapaculo, Club-winged Manakin, the endemic Parker's Antbird, Zeledon's Antbird, Ochre-breasted Tanager, Olive Finch, Crested Ant Tanager, and with luck Moustached Puffbird and Lanceolated Monklet.
+Here we will look for Orange-breasted Fruiteater, Crested and Golden-headed Quetzals, Uniform Treehunter, Buff-fronted Foliage-gleaner, Uniform Antshrike, Bluish Flowerpiercer, the endemic Black-and-gold Tanager, Pacific Tuftedcheek, Choco Brushfinch, Choco Vireo, Golden-winged Manakin, Black-throated Tody-Tyrant, Rufous-throated Tanager, Yellow-collared Chlorophonia, and with luck Black Solitaire and Beautiful Jay.
+We will drive back to the lodge and spend the afternoon birding around the property, looking for the endemic Greyish Piculet and enjoy the hummingbird feeders, where we'll be looking for Western Emerald, White-tailed Hillstar, Tawny-bellied Hermit, and the uncommon Purple-bibbed Whitetip.
+Overnight: Montezuma Ecolodge

+White-faced Nunbird can be seen in the Montezuma area (photo Danial Orozco).
+Day 15.
+Montezuma Ecolodge and transfer to Buga On our last morning here we will be focusing on species that occur at lower elevations on the Montezuma ridge, such as Choco Tapaculo, Club-winged Manakin, the endemic Parker's Antbird, Zeledon's Antbird, Ochre-breasted Tanager, Olive Finch, Crested Ant Tanager, and with luck Moustached Puffbird and Lanceolated Monklet.
 Then we will leave the park to drive to the town of Buga to stay in a comfortable hotel.
 Overnight: Hotel Guadalajara, Buga